 - Diagnosing Coronary Artery Calcification

 What Does Artery Calcification Mean?

-Artery calcification is when there is a build-up of calcium that has occurred in the arteries.
-How does calcium build up in the arteries?
-The extract mechnesium isn’t known but the calcium that travels through the blood settles and accumulates in the arteries.
+Artery calcification refers to the buildup of calcium in the arteries.
+While the exact mechanism isn’t fully understood, calcium that travels through the blood can settle and accumulate in the arteries.

 Calcium is an important electrolyte that aids in heart function and bone formation.
 It is thought that blood vessels that are damaged or inflamed are more likely to favor these calcium deposits.

 The calcium deposits start small but grow over time.
 Along with the calcium build-up, there can also be fat and cholesterol plaques accumulating in the arteries.

 The plaques and calcifications can make the arteries hard and stiff and make it more difficult for blood to travel through the arteries and circulate blood throughout the body.